pdf-association/arlington-pdf-model/TestGrammar/README.md

 This might be corrected in a future version of Arlington, by adding the Widget annotation keys to all field annotations (or vice-versa).

-Note that TestGrammar uses a point-scoring system to resolve potential Link ambiguities, with Type and Subtype keys have a very strong influence, followed by other required keys.
+Note that TestGrammar uses a point-scoring system to resolve potential Link ambiguities, with `Type` and `Subtype` keys have a very strong influence, followed by other required keys.
 However disambiguation for arrays often occurs through context but, by design, TestGrammar does **not** track context - it merely follows all object references.
 Thus an array link may be incorrectly chosen...

-Inheritance is only tested for keys that are also "Required", as the required-ness condition can be met via inheritance.
+Inheritance is only tested for keys that are also "Required" in the Arlington PDF Model, as the required-ness condition can be met via inheritance.
 The algorithm uses recursive back-tracking following explicit `Parent` key references, which is currently sufficient for the Page Tree.
 It does **not** build a forward-looking stack, such as renderer might need to construct.

 ## Understanding output